JayO-1/system-design-101/README.md

 A [time-to-live (TTL)](https://en.wikipedia.org/wiki/Time_to_live) determines how long content is cached.
 Pull CDNs minimize storage space on the CDN, but can create redundant traffic if files expire and are pulled before they have actually changed.

-Sites with heavy traffic work well with pull CDNs, as traffic is spread out more evenly with only recently-requested content remaining on the CDN.
+Sites with heavy traffic work well with pull CDNs, as traffic is spread out more evenly with only recently requested content remaining on the CDN.

 ### Disadvantage(s): CDN